d-w-moore/Docker_demo/Docker_Demo1.md

 / # exit
 ```

 We exited Python , and the docker container itself, and now we can save     our new image complete with Perl and Python installed!
 This is done with a  'commit' and, then (if we want the image saved on Docker Hub) a 'push' .
 Note that I'm already logged into docker hub, so       you won't see me logging in again, but see further down this session for an example of the docker login.
-Also note, below, I'm giving the newly created     image a name suitable for pushing.  'dwmoore' is the login and name of my
+Also note, below, I'm giving the newly created     image a name suitable for pushing.  'dwmoore' is the login and name of my Docker Hub account;  'myalpine' is our chosen new image name.
+Once the changes
+are **commit**ted and **push**ed up to the Hub, they are available in the new image, conveniently and by name, to be **pull**ed by others and instantiated in further running instances.

- Docker Hub account  ...
-If in the meantime we forgot the temporary name of the running instance,   we can get it again with `docker ps -a`.
+If in the meantime we forgot the temporary name of our currently running instance,   we can get it again with `docker ps -a`.
 The SHA or a truncated form  (**547a2b1a747b** or even just **547a**) could also be used for the randomly chosen name which the docker daemon gave to our container instance, "reverent_goldwasser"
  ```

  ERROR(127) 17:46PM daniel@daniel-ThinkPad-W540:~ $ docker commit reverent_goldwasser  dwmoore/myalpine